-If you decide to proceed using a polyethylene plastic cover (as a better than nothing approach), we recommend adding a thicker organic mattress topper to increase comfort and stifle some of the noise.
+If you decide to proceed using a polyethylene plastic cover (as a better than nothing approach), we also recommend adding a thicker Organic Mattress Pillowtop to increase comfort and stifle some of the noise.

-If using a plastic cover for a baby, however, a thicker mattress topper is not recommended as babies should only sleep on a firm and flat surface.
+If using a plastic cover for a baby, however, a thicker Organic Mattress Pillowtop is not recommended as babies should only sleep on a firm and flat surface.